 Cornelia is a sustainability professional and licensed architect with 17 years of experience.
 She has worked on sustainable projects her whole career, including post-Katrina houses in the Lower Ninth Ward of New Orleans, university buildings, and cultural projects for the New York City Design Excellence Program.

-Cornelia holds a Bachelor of Arts from Columbia University, and a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning, and Preservation.
+Cornelia graduated with a Bachelor of Arts, magna cum laude, from Columbia University, and holds a Master of Architecture from Columbia University’s Graduate School of Architecture, Planning, and Preservation.
 More recently, a passion to join the fight against climate change pushed Cornelia to complete a MPA in Environmental Science and Policy from Columbia University’s School of International and Public Affairs.

 Registered Architect, New York State